AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • con

-Tesla owners (AARP does not insure Tesla’s vehicles at the moment)
+Tesla owners (AARP does not currently insure Tesla vehicles)

 AARP Membership Benefits

-You’ll gain access to a robust set of AARP membership benefits on top of your auto insurance.
-From European rail tour deals and AARP travel guides to hotel deals and a variety of health and wellness benefits, your membership provides far more than just auto insurance deals.
+When you buy a policy from The Hartford, you gain access to a robust set of AARP membership benefits on top of your auto insurance.
+From European rail tour deals and AARP travel guides to hotel deals and a variety of health and wellness benefits, your membership provides far more than just auto insurance.
 For example, your membership comes with a safe buying program that provides you with recommendations on the newest car safety features.
 Your membership opens you up to the following:

 • Rental car discounts